pvasek/kudu-wiki/Azure-Site-Extensions.md

         /LogFiles

-## Special environment variables used in XDT transforms
+## Authoring XDT transforms

+Please check out [[XDT Transform Samples]] for a set of examples of what you can do with XDT files.

 There are a set of environment variables passed to the XDT to assist in locating the appropriate elements and set the proper property.